ibm-cloud-docs/vpc/nlb-limitations.md

 * Autoscaler integration is not supported.
 * The maximal MTU for Private Path NLB traffic is `8500`.
 * For quotas and service limits, see [Quotas and service limits for Private Path network load balancers](/docs/vpc?topic=vpc-quotas#ppnlb-quotas).
 To request an increase, [create a support case](/docs/support?topic=support-open-case).

+* When you create a Private Path NLB, there is a known issue in which the health monitor request and response fields are not returned in the GET API response.

 ### Related link
 {: #nlb-limitations-related-links}